 The Australian government, like many around the world, is wrestling with issues about how to adapt law enforcement to the digital era.
 On May 11, 2018, two of Access Now staff testified before a parliamentary inquiry examining these issues, focusing on encryption.
 Their prepared testimony is below.
-This post will be updated when the transcript of the hearing becomes available.
+Testimony and the following discussion is available for download here.

 May 11, 2018